 How do you assess students’ progress?

 Do you have classroom rules?
-How did you develop them, and how do you share them with students to ensure they’re followed?
+How do you develop them?
+And how do you ensure they are being followed?

 What behavior management strategies do you find most effective?
 Least effective?

 Do you use charts to track behavior?
 Give prizes for success, or punishment for rule breakers?
 What do you do when a student is struggling emotionally?
 How do you work with parents to deal with problem behavior?
-There’s a lot to consider here.
-Take a look at these classroom management strategies if you need some tips.
+There’s a lot to consider here—give examples and talk about why these strategies work for your philosophy of teaching.

 How do you incorporate social-emotional learning in your lessons?